 Osteoporosis is common in postmenopausal women and in men over age 70.
 When you suffer from osteoporosis, even a simple fall that would have only resulted in a bruise in an otherwise healthy body can lead to severe bone fractures.
 This is why it is fairly common to hear of an elderly person breaking a hip or their pelvis after falling at home.
 Fortunately, osteoporosis is preventable, detectable, and treatable.

-DXA is a painless, noninvasive procedure similar to X-ray imaging.
-When you undergo a DXA test, the area to be examined is exposed to two types of low-dose radiation (5 – 150 times less than a chest X-ray)—one is absorbed by bones and the other by the body’s soft tissues.
+DEXA is a painless, noninvasive procedure similar to X-ray imaging.
+When you undergo a DEXA test, the area to be examined is exposed to two types of low-dose radiation (5 – 150 times less than a chest X-ray)—one is absorbed by bones and the other by the body’s soft tissues.
 The difference between the results of these two numbers gives the bone mineral density.

-For more information about our Bone Health Clinic or to schedule an appointment with one of our bone health specialists, click the appointment request button or call 907.563.3145.
+For more information about bone density testing or to schedule an appointment, click the appointment request button or call 907.563.3145.